porec/kubeinstall/README.md

 9. **Only on Master Node!** Deploy External LoadBalancer - Metal LB for Bare Metal deployments.
 Details here: https://metallb.universe.tf/installation/.
 You can modify External IP Address.
 Default is 192.168.250.100-192.168.250.110 (they shall be from host subnet)

 	**./deploy_metal_lb.sh**

+10. **Only if you want to deploy Palo Alto Networks Prisma Cloud Compute and you have valid license for it!** Deploy Prisma Cloud Compute.
+Execute the following script on your Master Node.

+	**./pcc_deploy.sh**